juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 ---
-title: "Proof that CSS Grid is Ready For Production at Scale"
+title: "How We Adopted CSS Grid at Scale"
-description:  From team buy-in to implementation and fallbacks, here's the approach we took at Thomas with the implementation of CSS Grid.
+description:  From team buy-in to fallbacks, here's the approach we took at Thomas with the implementation of CSS Grid.
 tags: [CSS, CSSGrid,]
 lastmod: 2018-03-01
 date: "2018-03-01"
 time: 5 Minutes
 categories:
   - "Development"
-slug: "css-grid-ready-for-production"
+slug: "css-grid-at-scale"
-images: ["assets/og-css-grid-ready-for-production.jpg"]
+images: ["assets/og-css-grid-at-scale.jpg"]
-icon: /assets/aico-css-grid-ready-for-production.svg
+icon: /assets/aico-css-grid-at-scale.svg
 comments: false

 ---

-Lean in close.
-I’m going to let you in on a little secret... <i>CSS Grid is ready for production — like right now.</i>
+Last month we launched the redesign of [Thomasnet.com](https://www.thomasnet.com) — the backbone of the american manufacturing industry (and the company that happens to employ me full-time).
+A redesign with which we decided to go all-in with CSS Grid.

+This is a website that in January alone received 100k+ visitors on Internet Explorer 11 — the main culprit of browsers without CSS Grid support.

-Actually, the fact that CSS Grid is ready to use in production isn't <i>really</i> a secret — Rachel Andrew has been [telling us this since July of 2017](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
+The fact that CSS Grid is ready to use in production isn't <i>really</i> a secret — Rachel Andrew has been [telling us this since July of 2017](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
 She’s even curated a [list of websites using CSS Grid in production today](https://cssgrid.design/).

-Yes, the majority of the websites listed are tech related with target audiences most likely running a browser with CSS Grid support.
-Hell, I'm using Grid on this website with zero fallbacks because 99% of my visitors are using supporting browsers.

-But what about the rest of the web, which still seems to have a significant amount of users on browsers without support?
-Well...

-Last month we launched the redesign of [Thomasnet.com](https://www.thomasnet.com) using CSS Grid.
-It's a website that in January alone received 100k+ visitors on Internet Explorer 11 — the main culprit of browsers without support.

-From team buy-in to implementation and fallbacks, here's the approach we took at Thomas with the implementation of CSS Grid.
+From team buy-in to fallbacks, here's the approach we took at Thomas with the implementation of CSS Grid.

 <h3>Table of Contents</h3>